Optimizing Your Fraud Investment in 2024

-I had the Unique Opportunity to Take an International Approach to Fraud Prevention: Here's What I've Learned - Elena Michaeli, Shutterstock
+An International Approach to Fraud Prevention - Elena Michaeli, Shutterstock

 I’ve worked in fraud analysis in e-commerce, in P2P payments, in banking, and even a media chat platform.
 All of those fields had their own differences, and each was fascinating in its own way.
 But the differences between those industries pale into insignificance, compared to the difference in approaches I’ve seen between fraud teams in two different countries.

 I’m always willing to learn and expect to see different points of view, but I was surprised to find such disparity.
 What I’ve found is that we could all benefit from a more international approach.
 And there’s one big thing which, if we all worked together to change, could have the biggest impact of all.